 Cruises Go Nowhere Interesting or Fun

 The Alaskan wilderness.
-The historic cities of Rome and Venice.
+The historic cities of Rome and St. Petersburg.
 Trekking through Antarctica.
+The Galapagos.
 If these places sound boring or uninteresting, we would love to know what you do on the weekends.
 Cruising has expanded rapidly in the last decade.
 This means travelers have so many more options when it comes to seeing the world via cruise ship.
-With boutique cruise lines now traveling to literally every corner of the globe, you can visit almost anywhere on a cruise.
-Sail up and down the ancient rivers of Africa and South America or bask in the Caribbean sun.
+With cruise lines now traveling to literally every corner of the globe, you can visit almost anywhere on a cruise.
+Sail up and down the rivers of Africa and South America or bask in the Caribbean sun.
 There are few places that you can not see from the perch of your cruise ship balcony.

 Cruises Are For (Fill-in-the-Blank) People

 There are going to be too many kids.
 Cruising is for old people.
 You get the point.
 Many travelers who are reluctant to cruise feel that it is for “other” people.
 Well, that is why there are different cruise lines.
-Some cater to couples, others to families, and still other appeal to more seasoned and luxury travelers.
-Yes, there will be families onboard most major cruise lines, but not all of the itineraries and ships are built exclusively for kids.
-You can certainly find a ship add itinerary that match your style.
-Stroll down European waterways on a river cruise, or perhaps a two week transatlantic trip on a classic British ocean liner is more your style.
+Some cater to couples, others to families, and still others appeal to more seasoned and luxury travelers.
+Yes, there will be families onboard most major cruise lines, but not all of the itineraries and ships are built exclusively for kids (some are even 18+).
+There is much variety when it comes to cruising nowadays.
+From a luxury trip onboard Viking Cruises to a family-friendly trip on Carnival, Norwegian Cruise Line, or Royal Caribbean, you can certainly find a ship and itinerary that match your style.

 Cruise Ships Are Tacky

 The public venues will be ugly and over the top.
 We have heard the uniform complaint about the apparent lack of style on cruise ships.
-Newsflash- Today’s ships are sleek and trendy.
+Newsflash- Today’s ships are sleek and trendy!
 Even ships that cater to families are abound with works of art, sophisticated public areas, and even celebrity partnerships.
 The newest classes of ships deliver unique and appealing designs that individuals would expect from world class hotels and resorts.
 Not convinced?
-Check out Royal Caribbean’s Quantum-class or some of the newest builds like MSC Seaside.
+Check out Royal Caribbean’s Quantum-class, or some of the newest builds like MSC Seaside or Celebrity Edge.
 Then, let us know if you still think cruise ships lack style.

 I Will Get Seasick/An Illness Onboard